Helicopsis austriaca

-Helicopsis austriaca is a species of air-breathing land snail, terrestrial pulmonate gastropod mollusk in the family Geomitridae, the hairy snails and their allies.
+Helicopsis austriaca is a species of air-breathing land snail, terrestrial pulmonate gastropod mollusc in the family Geomitridae, the hairy snails and their allies.

 This species is endemic to Austria.

 Description

 The right-coiled, semi-globular shell of Helicopsis austriaca is about 2.9-5.2 high and 4.9-8.4 broad, with about 4-4.5 whorls and shows strong ribs.
 Some individuals, at least 20% of each population, show a slight pronounced keel.
-The basic colour of the shell is creme-white with some brown colour bands.
+The basic colour of the shell is cream-white with some brown colour bands.

 Like other representatives of the Genus Helicopsis it has four dart sacks, but only two of them contain love darts.
 The outer shape of the penis resembles a club or ball, the penis itself is very variable in morphology, with partly open penial walls that are occasionally fused with the penis sheath This led to various arrangements of lacunae around the seminal duct.

 Similar species are H. striata and H. hungarica.
 The latter one can be unambiguously separated from H. austriaca, as it has bigger shell dimensions.
 However small shells of H. striata can be confused with those of unkeeled specimens of H. austriaca.
-In this case a dissection ist required, as the internal genital characters of H. austriaca and H. striata are unique for each species.
+In this case a dissection is required, as the internal genital characters of H. austriaca and H. striata are unique for each species.

 Taxonomy

 H. austriaca was originally described as a new species of Helicopsis, but became later on a subspecies of H. striata.
-A recent comprehensive survey showed, that both H. austriaca and H. hungarica are no subspecies of H. striata, but separate species.
+A recent comprehensive survey showed, that both H. austriaca and H. hungarica are not subspecies of H. striata, but separate species.
 Helicopsis austriaca forms a western subclade within the genus Helicopsis together with both previously mentioned congeners.